 BREASTFEEDING WOMEN CODE PRIORITY 360 OTHER MEDICAL CONDITIONS I Diseases or conditions with nutritional implications that are not included in any of the other medical conditions.
 The current condition, or treatment for the condition, MUST be severe enough to affect nutritional status.
 Including, but not limited to: juvenile rheumatoid arthritis (JRA), lupus erythematosus, cardiorespiratory diseases, heart disease, cystic fibrosis, Persistent Asthma (moderate or severe) requiring daily medication.
 Presence of medical condition(s) diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Specific medical condition; a description of how the disease, condition or treatment affects nutritional status and the name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed medical condition severe enough to compromise nutritional status 361 DEPRESSION I Presence of clinical depression, including postpartum depression, diagnosed, documented, or reported by a physician, clinical psychologist or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+High Risk: Diagnosed medical condition severe enough to compromise nutritional status 361 DEPRESSION 1 Presence of clinical depression, including postpartum depression, diagnosed, documented, or reported by a physician, clinical psychologist or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of physician, clinical psychologist or someone working under a doctor's orders that is treating this condition in the participant's health record.

 BREASTFEEDING WOMEN CODE PRIORITY 362 DEVELOPMENTAL, SENSORY OR MOTOR DELAYS INTERFERING WITH ABILITY TO EAT I Developmental, sensory or motor delays include but are not limited to: minimal brain function, feeding problems due to developmental delays, birth injury, head trauma, brain damage, other disabilities.
 Document: Specific condition/description of the delay and how it interferes with the ability to eat and the name of the physician that is treating this condition in the participant's health record.
 High Risk: Developmental, sensory or motor delay interfering with ability to eat.
 363 PRE-DIABETES I Presence of pre-diabetes diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or a health professional acting under standing orders of a physician.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed pre-diabetes 371 MATERNAL SMOKING 1 Any smoking of cigarettes, pipes or cigars.
+High Risk: Diagnosed pre-diabetes 371 MATERNAL SMOKING I Any smoking of cigarettes, pipes or cigars.
 Document: Number of cigarettes or cigars smoked, or number of times pipe smoked, on WIC Assessment/Certification Form.

 BREASTFEEDING WOMEN

 CODE PRIORITY

-372 ALCOHOL AND ILLEGAL DRUG USE I
+372 ALCOHOL AND SUBSTANCE USE I

-Alcohol use: Routine current use of ≥ 2 drinks per day OR Binge drinking is defined as ≥5 drinks on the same occasion on at least one day in the past 30 days, OR Heavy drinking is defined as ≥5 drinks on the same occasion on five or more days in the past 30 days A serving of standard sized drink (1 1⁄2 ounce of alcohol) is:

-1 can of beer (12 fluid oz.)
-5 oz wine 1 1⁄2 fluid oz. liquor

-Document: Alcohol Use; identify type (Routine - Enter oz/wk.:, Binge drinker, Heavy drinker) on WIC Assessment/Certification Form.
+Alcohol use: High Risk Drinking: Routine consumption of ≥8 drinks per week or ≥ 4 drinks on any day Binge drinking: Routine consumption of ≥4 drinks within 2 hours Note: A serving or standard sized drink is: 12 oz. beer 5 oz. wine 11⁄2 fluid oz.
+80 proof distilled spirits (e.g., gin, rum vodka, whiskey, cordials or liqueurs) Any illegal substance use and/or abuse of prescription medications Any marijuana use in any form Document: Alcohol Use (High Risk Drinking or Binge Drinking); Illegal substance and/or abuse of prescription medication and/or Marijuana use on WIC Assessment/Certification Form.
 See Appendix D for documentation codes.

-Any Illegal drug use:

-Document: Type of drug(s) being used.

 381 ORAL HEALTH I

-Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver. • Dental Caries

-Periodontal Disease - Gingivitis or periodontitis Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
+Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver. • Dental Caries • Periodontal Disease - Gingivitis or periodontitis • Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
 Document: Oral Health Condition and name of physician, dentist or someone working under a doctor's orders that is treating this condition in the participant's health record.